macitpros/wm-silnite/README.md

 * Uses `/Library/Preferences/com.apple.SoftwareUpdate.plist/Library/Preferences/com.apple.SoftwareUpdate.plist` for gathering list of recommended updates (stops using `softwareupdate -l`).
 * Adjusts if a plist setting file is missing an expected value.
 * Creates a default settings plist on new installation.
-* Changes default reporting frequency to 8 from 12 (more frequently)
+* Changes default reporting frequency to 8 from 12 (more frequently).

 ## As of version .9.0.1:
 * Simply a version bump to match current `silnite` binary version number